← Heimdall Docs

 app.get('/api/invoices', async (req, res) => {

-const auth = await authorize(req, 'billing:read');
+const user = await verifyToken(req);

-const invoices = await getInvoices(auth.appId);
+const invoices = await getInvoices(req.params.tenantId);

 res.json(invoices);